MoneterUK/monetr-sdk/extended-documentation.md

 );
 ```

-The kpiId and the dimensionId can be found in app.monetr.co.uk, in the SDK details.
+The token, kpiId and dimensionId can be found in app.monetr.co.uk, in the SDK details.

 ---